Maykerh/fastfeet/README.md

 ### Backend

-To start the backend, from the project root access the backend folder and install the dependencies
+To start the backend, from the project root, access the backend folder and install the dependencies

 ```bash
 cd backend